DNgMinh/DNgMinh.github.io/README.md

 ### 4. Generate Your Static Website with Pelican

-To generate the static HTML files for your resume, run the following command in your terminal in your project directory:
+Run the following command in your terminal in your project directory:

 ```bash
 pelican content -o output -s pelicanconf.py